Harvey Specter’s style is legendary.

 For wide peaked lapels and ticket pockets, you can try the designer brand Tom Ford, the company who produced his original suits in season one.
 However, these can be hard to come by, and command a high price tag.

-Alternatively, you can opt to get a bespoke, custom garment made for you, and instruct the tailor to include as many features as you like.
+Alternatively, you can opt to get a bespoke garment made for you from an independent tailor, and request for them to include as many features of Harvey’s suits as you like.

 However, if you live in the west, this too will usually have a high price tag, not to mention investment of your time and energy.